Parents of deputy murdered in Palmdale say LA County also to blame for death

-The parents of an LA County Deputy murdered in Palmdale plan to sue the County, accusing the Sheriff's Department and County executives of knowingly endangering the lives of law enforcement officers by forcing deputies to work excessive amounts of overtime due.
+The parents of an LA County Sheriff's deputy murdered in Palmdale plan to sue the county, accusing the Sheriff's Department and county executives of knowingly endangering the lives of law enforcement officers by forcing deputies to work excessive amounts of overtime due.

 "Disregarding the safety of his troops, Sheriff Luna continues to force his deputies work mind-numbing overtime resulting in Ryan’s death and the likely death of other deputies," the claim said.